Richard Leakey: Marriage

 In 1964, on his second Lake Natron expedition, Leakey met an archaeologist named Margaret Cropper.
 When Margaret returned to England, Leakey decided to follow suit to study for a degree and become better acquainted with her.
 He completed his high school requirements in six months; meanwhile Margaret obtained her degree at the University of Edinburgh.
 He passed the entrance exams for admission to college, but in 1965 he and Margaret decided to marry and return to Kenya.
-His father offered him a job at Centre for Prehistory and Palaeontology.
+His father offered him a job at the Centre for Prehistory and Palaeontology.
 He worked excavating at Lake Baringo and continued his photographic safari business, making enough money to buy a house in Karen, a pleasant suburb of Nairobi.
 Their daughter Anna was born in 1969, the same year that Leakey and Margaret divorced.
 He married his colleague Meave Epps in 1970 and they had two daughters, Louise (born 1972) and Samira (1974).